Chevrotain/chevrotain/docs/tutorial/step3a_adding_actions_visitor.md

 In our example we will use the BaseVisitor constructor (**without** defaults )

-### Adding some visitor methods
+## Visitor Methods

-So we now know how to create a CSt visitor.
+So we now know how to create a CST visitor.
 But how do we actually make it perform the actions (semantics) we wish?
 For that we must create a **visit method** for each grammar rule.